khaledjendi/SHOPi/README.md

 #### product-carousel
 This component takes the list of items as input and it generates representation carousel.
 This component is used now in pro product-details and home component.

+#### reviews
+This component reads users reviews about shopi from firebase and for now it is used in the home page screen, and to be used in other pages in the future.

+#### classes

 #### Cart.ts
 Is a class that represent the cart properties.
 It will be mainly used in cart-service